pyeventsourcing/eventsourcing/docs/topics/design.rst

 Layered architecture
 ====================

-Any interface layer will depend on the application layer.
+An interface layer will depend on the application layer.

 The library's application layer depends on the domain model and infrastructure layers.
 An application object has a repository, from which existing aggregates